-Packages: Many of the thefts happening in the community are thefts of packages from the front of houses and apartment buildings.
-Don't have any packages delivered to your front door that cannot be brought into your home immediately.
+Many crimes in the community are package theft.
+These are simply taken from the front of houses and apartment buildings.
+Its best not to have any packages delivered to your front door if they can’t be brought into your home immediately.
 Criminals are walking streets waiting for an invitation to take any packages left on steps or doorways and these become easy pickings for them.
 Fences cannot stop a thief with an eye for packages.
 Have packages delivered to an Amazon or UPS locker, your office, or have a neighbor pick them up.
 If you have clear glass windows in your apartment or condo foyer, have a manager put in an opaque covering where packages might be left.